-The SWELL Sculpture Festival has just kicked off here on the Gold Coast.
-Held on the stunningly beautiful Currumbin Beach, SWELL is now in it’s 16th year.
+The SWELL Sculpture Festival 2018 has just kicked off here on the Gold Coast.
+Held at the stunningly beautiful Currumbin Beach, SWELL is now in it’s 16th year.
 This year will be my fourth year of attending SWELL and I think it gets better and better every year.

 This year, more than 35 artists have their work on display at SWELL.
 This Festival really showcases how many talented people we have in this country.
 Even if you are not particularly into art or don’t understand the meaning behind the pieces, it’s still so awesome to see some of the work and appreciate how much time and effort went into making them.
 Some of them are huge and would have required many hours of work to complete them.